- What is InterLinked?

 - Why does this site feel so simple?

 - You should always be worried about security, and know that we take security very seriously.
 We use modern web development techniques and use the latest industry-grade security protocols.
 You'd be surprised how many large Internet platforms or sites store your passwords in plain text.
 We don't.
 That means if you forget your password, you can't get it back (you can reset your password, though).
 We also require HTTPS connections to our site to protect all data in transit.

 While we believe in security, we don't believe in pointlessly annoying our users.
 That's why we have minimal password requirements.
 You're not required to include Greek symbols or squirrel noises in your password.
 Length contributes significantly to password entropy, so use a long and secure password that you'll remember.

 - Does this site contain advertising?

 - No, this site does not contain advertising.
 We realize that in choosing not to do so, we forgo significant advertising revenue.
 We choose not to allow advertisements for two main reasons.
 The first reason is this goes against out accessibility principle of making our site accessible to all, especially those on slower connections.
 You could use an adblocker and just block our ads, but why play cat and mouse with our users?
 It doesn't feel right.
-Advertisements detract from site accessibility and user experience, so we don't include ads.
+Advertisements detract from site accessibility and user experience, so our primary platforms and services don't include ads.

 The second reason is more one of principle than practice.
 The web is full of ads today, and many other platforms now treat expression like commodities to be bought and sold.
 In order to protect and preserve the intellectual freedom of this site, we don't allow third-party advertising.

-- We don't.
-Our mission is providing a valuable platform to our users and we strongly believe in that.
-Our sole bottom line is improving our users' experience as much as possible, and we value your feedback and suggestions.
+- Thanks for asking!
 We rely on donations and sponsors to keep our platform going.
 If you've found something of value here, please consider donating or sponsoring us.
 Thanks — we really appreciate it!